 To increase GPS reliability and reduce sampling biases we pre-processed the data before subsequent analyses:

 When GPS signals were not recorded continuously we discarded all fixes taken 30s before signal loss and 30s after retrieval.
 Similarly, we removed fixes with fewer than 5 satellites detected.
-We also removed data suggesting unrealistic speeds such a distance of more than 10 m between 2 one-second fixes, as these likely represented GPS errors.
+We also removed data suggesting unrealistic speeds, e.g. a distance of more than 10 m between 2 one-second fixes, as these likely represented GPS errors.
 Coordinates were converted from WGS84 to UTM S34 to allow for easier spatial analyses.

 Moments where less than 2/3 of the non-juveniles present were recorded were removed to reduce the impacts of “invisible” individuals.